A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Conclusion

 \section{Conclusion}

-This paper provided an investigation of prompt engineering practices and contributed a taxonomy of six different types of prompt modifiers used in the community.
-Style and quality modifiers are the two most prominent and commonly used types of modifiers.
+This research contributes to the academic understanding of text-to-image generation by proposing a novel taxonomy of six types of prompt modifiers: subject terms, image prompts, style modifiers, quality boosters, repeating terms, and magic terms.
 The taxonomy of prompt modifiers lays the foundation for future structured investigations into prompt engineering for text-to-image generation and AI generated art.
-We further demonstrated how these prompt modifiers may be applied to make image generations more reliable or variable.
-The paper discussed several opportunities for future research in the field of HCI on the fast-moving text-to-image community and touched on the broader implications for creative work and interaction of humans with artificial intelligence beyond the use case of text-to-image generation.
+Moreover, the taxonomy highlights the unique affordances of text-to-image systems, providing a clearer understanding of the design (``engineering'') of prompts for image generation.